-We are seeking a full-time Project Manager for the Oregon Behavioral Health Resource Network (BHRN) Helpline to partner with staff and stakeholders across a variety of roles and levels to develop, implement, and maintain a substance use helpline solution for the state of Oregon.
+We are seeking a Project Manager for the Oregon Behavioral Health Resource Network (BHRN) Helpline to partner with staff and stakeholders across a variety of roles and levels to develop, implement, and maintain a substance use helpline solution for the state of Oregon.

 Duties and Responsibilities:

 The Project Manager will be responsible for the development and ongoing implementation of the OR Helpline, in collaboration with the Managing Director, Behavioral Health, the Directors, and the Helpline team.
 The Project Manager will provide substance use and project management expertise in a fast-paced, high-intensity, high-visibility context to ensure the effective, efficient, and timely implementation of the project.
 This includes but is not limited to the following:

 - Developing, implementing, and maintaining a flexible but specific workplan that supports the management and triage of multiple priorities and needs, while ensuring adherence to the timeline.

 - Managing and facilitating the engagement and participation of project funders, the project team, the subcontractors, and other stakeholders, such as the BHRNs (regional Behavioral Health Resource Networks).

 - Managing recruitment and hiring for OR Helpline roles as needed.